BuoyantIO/faces-demo/README.md

   running `setup-cluster.sh`.

-- `setup-cluster.sh`, a shell script to set up an empty cluster with [Linkerd], [Emissary-ingress], and the Faces app.
+- `setup-cluster.sh`, a shell script to set up an empty cluster with [Linkerd], [Edge Stack], and the Faces app.
   - These things are installed in a demo configuration: read and think **carefully** before using this demo as background for a production installation!
 In particular:

-      - We deploy Emissary with only one replica of everything, using a currently-unofficial chart to also skip support for `v1` and `v2` Emissary CRDs.
+    - We deploy Edge Stack with only one replica of everything

-      - We only configure HTTP, not HTTPS.
+    - We use the default self-signed certificate for HTTPS

      These are likely both bad ideas for a production installation.